RFK Jr.’s insurgent bid collides with issues over ballot access

 A former Trump official told The Hill on Thursday that “it’s absolutely a problem for Trump” to have Kennedy in the mix.
 “Among independents, Trump and Biden are both so unpopular that he could have a real impact,” the former official said.

-Still, not everyone in the 45th president’s orbit is convinced Kennedy would cut into his potential supporter base, simply because it’s not yet clear who he will ultimately perform best with.
+Still, not everyone in Trump’s orbit is convinced Kennedy would cut into his potential supporter base, simply because it’s not yet clear who the independent will ultimately perform best with.
 In North Carolina, for example, some speculate that Kennedy may not make the state’s early March ballot deadline.

-“Not at all,” said a former early-state Trump associate about Kennedy’s effect on the former president.
+“Not at all,” said a former early-state Trump associate about whether Kennedy’s presence could hurt the former president.
 The associate spoke to The Hill on the condition of anonymity.
 “Totally different demographic that would vote for him.”

 Polls have perplexed operatives eager to decipher which of the two major front-runners Kennedy could influence.
 He’s tallied consistent double-digit support nationally, with one recent survey from The Wall Street Journal showing he pulls more from Trump than Biden among registered voters asked about a likely rematch.

-The polls presuppose, however, that Kennedy will appear on enough ballots to give voters that hypothetical, ultimately offering an antidote to the “lesser of two evils” narrative that has followed Trump and Biden for voters who do not want a 2020 re-match in the fall.
+The polls presuppose, however, that Kennedy will appear on enough ballots to give voters that hypothetical, ultimately offering an antidote to the “lesser of two evils” narrative that has followed Trump and Biden among voters who do not want a 2020 rematch in the fall.

 Democrats have been casting doubt on how many places Kennedy will appear for months.
 While few in Biden’s circle comment publicly on his candidacy, some outside activists believe that if he does qualify in critical places, he could bring Biden down, even on the margins.